 The objective is to evaluate the possible impact on the creation and marketing of Telefónica Group products and services, both for individuals (B2C) and for B2B customers and indirectly (B2B2C).
-Issues assessed include Privacy and Freedom of Expression, both in design and marketing.
+Issues assessed include Privacy and Freedom of Expression, both in design and marketing. ← C ⇒ ☆ 🖶 🔎

-Scope of the report \
+Scope of the report

 As is the case of other companies in our sector, at Telefónica we regularly receive information requests concerning the communications of our customers and users, requests to block access to certain sites or content, or to filter content, as well as requests by State security forces, governmental agencies and courts (hereinafter, "competent authorities"), to temporarily suspend services in specific areas (in the event of civil unrest or disturbances of public order, for instance).
+This requires knowledge of the legal framework which grants legal powers to authorities to make this type of request and recording of the number and type of requests that we receive.
+The specific legal framework on facilitating the information regarding the requests that Telefónica receives, and thus the report identifies this type of limitation on the information provided.
+In addition, and when technically it is possible, we report the affected for each indicator.